frevo-on-rails/abrilproruby.com/docs/selected_proposals_en.md

 ### Talk Description
 There has always been room in the Ruby community for developers to express themselves through minimalism.
 They use very simple tools to solve complex problems, and in this presentation I will showcase some of those tools and elaborate on the principles guiding their design.

-## Cloves Carneiro Jr and Tim Schmelmer :construction_worker: :ok:
+## Cloves Carneiro Jr and Tim Schmelmer :construction_worker:

 ### Title
 Software Engineers at LivingSocial